nmotamedi/c0124-code-solutions/react-stopwatch/react-stopwatch-notes.md

 - Add clearInterval function as onClick handler for pause Icon.•
 - Add handler function to number face to reset setCount(0) if pauseState=True.•
 - Add css to number to add padding, border and border-radius •
+- Use Paused state to place the correct icon. •

 ## Notes